 Attend a grant application workshop

-Komen Chicago holds grant application workshops to help potential applicants better respond to our RFA.
-These workshops will occur in December.
+Komen Chicago is hosting three grant application workshops in Cook, DuPage and Lake counties.
+The purpose of the workshop is to help potential applicants better respond to our RFA.

 |Grant Application Workshop Dates|

 September 25, 2014

 6 S. Hoyne Avenue

 Chicago, IL 60612